 When the hook is pulled out, it engages the gears.
 When pushed in, it freewheels.

 It is smooth, turns freely, very similar to the K&P winders.
 I found it can be a bit rough if the motor is off axis.
 That can make judging torque difficult.

 After reading them, it took me 59 seconds to assemble the plane, less motor.

 Beginners might be at a loss on the instruction to lubricate the motor.
 Also, I recommend using an O-ring in the motor to make it easier to get it onto the hook when it is fully wound.
 You can learn what you need to know about making and preparing motors HERE.

 The bearing box is unusual in that it has hooks on either side to engage a stooge.
+The stooge will hold the propeller end of the plane while you wind the motor from the back end.
 The instruction sheet shows a stooge made with what look like box nails.
 I suggest you use finishing nails.
 The heads of the box nail will prevent you from getting the bearing box off the stooge.
 The nails should be 11/32″ apart, on centers and a diameter that is a comfortable fit in the hooks, no bigger than about 1/16″.

 The instructions are quite good.
 There are a couple things to watch out for when assembling your AMA Alpha.